PBeeJ/robot-futbol-league/README.md

 ### The Ball (src/ball-bot)

-The ball is actually a 4wd bot with omni directional wheels called ball-bot.
+The ball is actually a 4wd bot with omni directional wheels called `ball-bot`.
 It receives player coordinates from `game-controller`.
 Any time a player-bot enters within a given radius of ball-bot, ball-bot will move at an opposing direction to the nearest player-bot with magnitude to match.
 So the faster a player-bot approaches ball-bot, the further ball bot will move away from player.

 ### The Game Controller and Timer (src/game-controller)